-- What about Anorexia Nervosa and Deep Brain Stimulation?
+What about Anorexia Nervosa and Deep Brain Stimulation?

 - Issues:

 - Sanctity of Life.

 - Integrity and Dignity of Human Person.

 - Conscience.

 - Freedom.

 - In whose interest is DBS?

 - What are the side effects?
+(Remember 'Do No Harm!')

 - Could it cause internal conflict and psychological harm to a person who is already fragile?

 - Can it be justified using any principle of Bioethics?

 - Hannah Maslen, Et.Al.
 2015 Anorexia Nervosa and Deep Brain Stimulation: Philosophical Analysis of Potential Mechanisms in Practical Ethics.
 Oxford University.

-- http://blog.practicalethics.ox.ac.uk/2015/06/anorexia-nervosa-and-deep-brainstimulation-philosophical-analysis-of-potential-mechanisms/ catholic education office sydney
+- http://blog.practicalethics.ox.ac.uk/2015/06/anorexia-nervosa-and-deep-brain-stimulation-philosophical-analysis-of-potential-mechanisms/#more-11305